 In the ordinary course of business, the Company is involved in lawsuits, arbitrations and other formal and informal dispute resolution procedures, the outcomes of which will determine the Company's rights and obligations under insurance and reinsurance agreements.
 In some disputes, the Company seeks to enforce its rights under an agreement or to collect funds owing to it.
 In other matters, the Company is resisting attempts by others to collect funds or enforce alleged rights.
 These disputes arise from time to time and are ultimately resolved through both informal and formal means, including negotiated resolution, arbitration and litigation.
 In all such matters, the Company believes that its positions are legally and commercially reasonable.
-The Company considers the statuses of these proceedings when determining its reserves for unpaid loss and loss adjustment expenses.
+The Company considers the statuses of these proceedings when determining its reserves for unpaid loss and loss adjustment expenses annuity contracts or become the assignee of annuity proceeds that are meant to settle claim payment obligations in the future.
+In both instances, the Company would become contingently liable if either The Prudential or the unaffiliated life insurance company were unable to make payments related to the respective annuity contract.